matthewkelley22/making-uno-help/sections/pre-build.md

 - Lead-free solder

-You're probably going to need more solder than you'll get in the kit, and you'll get lead poisoning if you use leaded solder and don't follow proper procedure.
+You're going to need more solder than you get in the kit, and you'll get lead poisoning if you use leaded solder and don't follow proper procedure.
 Look for a RoHS symbol on the solder and you should be good.

 - Lead-free solder wick